Course - System Safety Engineering and Management - MR8404

 MR8404 - System Safety Engineering and Management

-Technological systems are becoming increasingly complex with more autonomous functionality making risk analysis and safe operation more challenging.
-This course addresses fundamental concepts and methods for analyzing, verifying, and ensuring safety in advanced and critical systems.
+Today´s technological systems are designed and constructed with increasing levels of complexity and autonomy making it difficult to ensure safety in operation.
+This course addresses fundamental concepts and methods for developing, verifying, and maintaining safety in critical systems.
 Physical systems are the main focus, but human and organizational factors are also covered.

-Knowledge: After having completed the course, the students shall be able to understand and utilize system safety theory and methods for achieving safe operation of technical systems.
+Knowledge: After having completed the course, the students should be able to understand system safety theory and utilize systems engineering and management methods for achieving safe operation of technical systems.
 They should know state-of-the-art and current challenges in the research area, and adjust this knowledge to their PhD-projects.

--Develop safety and/or maintenance indicators for controlling operational safety.
+-Develop safety and maintenance indicators for controlling operational safety performance.

 -The students should be be able to write a course paper which forms the basis for a scientific conference article or journal article relevant for the candidate´s PhD-thesis.
 They should also be able to present and discuss challenges and ideas for further research in the field.